 There is an old saying in baseball, “You miss every ball that you don’t swing at.”
 However, the unacknowledged truth of the matter is three strikes, and the player is out.
 When you are working in Business-to-Business (B2B), although you are getting orders, you may be striking out in fulfillment.
 If fixing the situation requires only shipping more orders, then it you may need to hire more warehouse staff.

-If the issue is filling the orders in the first place; it’s time to look at inventory control, picking, packing, and shipping.
-There is a disjunct somewhere, and the customers will not be happy about it.
-They are counting on your merchandise making it to their shelves in a timely fashion, and their orders being by and large built without significant backorders comprising a percentage per invoice.
+If the issue is filling the orders in the first place; however, it may be time to look at inventory control, picking, packing, and shipping.
+There is a disconnect somewhere, and the customers will not be happy about it.
+They are counting on having your merchandise on their shelves in a timely fashion, and building their orders without significant backorders comprising a percentage per invoice.
 While shortfalls are unavoidable at certain times of the year, developing a comprehensive picture of your supply chain throughout the year will help.

 Get a Grip

 Whether shipping two boxes a day or 2,000 a week, small business faces unique challenges of scale.
 The first challenge is to stop thinking of the company as the “next Amazon.”
 There is only one Amazon, the circumstances that allowed Amazon to take root and grow from a garage to a multinational shipping behemoth are unique.
 A smaller company does not need to waste its time trying to jump that bar.
 Instead of being the “next ______,” try being the first you.
 Look at the software and hardware that can do the following: